a man wearing disposable clothes

 • Requiring showers when entering and exiting barns

-• Requiring use of disposable coveralls in farming and disposable protective clothing for farmers prior to entry
+• Requiring use of disposable coveralls in farming and disposable clothing for farmers prior to entry

-Let’s spend some time discussing that last concept— disposable protective clothing for farmers .
+Let’s spend some time discussing that last concept— disposable clothing for farmers.

 Why use disposable clothing?

-When it comes to disposable protective clothing for farmers , we recommend the limited wear clothing line from Sunrise Industries.
+When it comes to disposable clothing for farmers, we recommend the limited wear clothing line from Sunrise Industries.
 Its overall quality and selection provide the best choice when it comes to your use of disposable coveralls in farming.

 Why choose Sunrise Industries®?

-Sunrise Industries disposable apparel prides itself on being America’s choice for limited wear protective apparel .
-They provide a wide range of products including coveralls, lab coats, smocks, shirts, and pants, as well as accessories to keep your operation safe from cross-contamination and disease transfer .
+Sunrise Industries disposable clothing prides itself on being America’s choice for limited wear protective apparel.
+They provide a wide range of products including coveralls, lab coats, smocks, shirts, and pants, as well as accessories to keep your operation safe from cross-contamination and disease transfer.

 • DuPont™ Tyvek® pants and coveralls are made of unique polypropylene fibers.
 It combines toughness and strength to the garment while still being lightweight for the wearer.
 Its unique weave proves a barrier against dirt and other dry particulates.